Generators and closed classes of groups: Closed classes

 Now assume $G=T_AG$.
 Then $G$ is constructed out of $A$ by means of $A$-socles, extensions and a direct union, and thus, by the previous case and the fact that a direct union is a direct limit, $G$ belongs to the closure of $A$ by direct limits, quotients and extensions.
 So $\mathcal{C}\subseteq \mathcal{C}_t(A)$, and we are done. \end{proof}

 The previous result provides co-reflections for the respective classes.

 \begin{corollary} In the previous notation, the categories $\mathcal{C}(A)$, $\mathcal{C}_q(A)$ and $\mathcal{C}_t(A)$ are co-reflective.
-The co-reflections are respectively given by the $A$-cellular cover, the $A$-socle and the $A$-radical. \end{corollary} \begin{remark}

-Observe that the arguments of the proof of the previous proposition are algebraic and quite formal.
-Hence, they are supposed to work in more general categories, as for example categories of modules.
+The co-reflections are respectively given by the $A$-cellular cover, the $A$-socle and the $A$-radical. \end{corollary} \begin{remark} {\rm Observe that the arguments of the proof of the previous proposition are algebraic and quite formal.
+Hence, they are supposed to work in more general categories, as for example categories of modules. } \end{remark}